minio/docs/source/reference/minio-mc/mc-share-download.rst

       - Replace :mc-cmd:`PATH <mc share download ALIAS>` with the path to the object on the MinIO deployment.

-      - Replace :mc-cmd:`DURATION <mc share download expire>` with the duration after which the URL expires.
+      - Replace :mc-cmd:`DURATION <mc share download --expire>` with the duration after which the URL expires.
 For example, to set a 30 day expiry, specify ``30d``.

    .. tab-item:: Get Object(s) in a Bucket

       Use :mc-cmd:`mc share download` with the
-      :mc-cmd-option:`~mc share download recursive` option to generate a URL for each object in a bucket.
+      :mc-cmd:`~mc share download --recursive` option to generate a URL for each object in a bucket.
 Each URL supports ``GET`` requests for its associated object: